redpanda-data/connect/website/docs/configuration/workflows.md

 ```

 This flow would be easy to express in a standard Benthos config, we could simply
-use a [`conditional`][conditional] processor to route to either B or C depending
+use a [`switch`][switch] processor to route to either B or C depending on a
-on a condition on the result of A. However, this method of flow control quickly
+condition on the result of A. However, this method of flow control quickly
 becomes unfeasible as the DAG gets more complicated, imagine expressing this
 flow using conditional or switch processors: